deweydbb/ASCII_ART/README.md

 There is a special case for the character ' ' (space).
 Because white space is usually used as a delimiter, I used the equal sign to represent the space character because I am lazy.
+The current font used in the project is Consolas Regular simply because it is the default font for windows notepad.

 ## GIFS

-Gifs are defiantly still a work in progress.
-Change the IMG variable to the path of the Gif you want to use just like you would any image.
+Change the `char *IMG` variable to the path of the GIF you want to convert.
+The program will write to whatever the file whose path is stored in `char *GIF_OUTPUT`

-However instead of producing a nice Gif output, the program outputs each frame of the GIF to the imageOutput sub-directory.
-Each frame is named: frame_0x.jpg, where x is the number representing the order of the frame so 00 is the first frame, 01 is the second and so on.
-There are many online converters that allow you to create a gif from a bunch of images.
-However, I use a command line tool called [ImageMagick](https://imagemagick.org/index.php).
-There is a simple bat file createGif.bat that runs the program and then uses ImageMagick to create the gif.